debxylen/open-source-insurgency/README.md

 The future isn’t an Apple/Google/Amazon-controlled dystopia.
 The future is **people-powered, decentralized, and free.**

-Individual devs, hackers, and indie creators are the new kings. 👑 The old guard?
-They’re on borrowed time. 🏴‍☠️

 ## Linus Torvalds: The Ultimate Rebel

 - Linux?
 He built it to say "f* you" to proprietary UNIX** because AT&T was hoarding it behind licenses.
-Now, Linux runs the entire internet, all supercomputers, and Android.
 - Git?
 He made it because BitKeeper (we can accurately say, GateKeeper) tried to gatekeep Linux kernel development.
+- "NVIDIA, f* you!"** – Linus Torvalds, 2012 🖕

+As a result:

+- Now, Linux runs the entire internet, all supercomputers, and Android.
-Now, Git is the backbone of ALL modern coding—even Microsoft, the kings of proprietary software, use Git.
+- Git is the backbone of ALL modern coding—even Microsoft, the king of proprietary software, uses Git.

-Another incident: "NVIDIA, f* you!"** – Linus Torvalds, 2012 🖕
 - NVIDIA was forced to open-source some of their drivers.
 - AMD & Intel embraced open-source, gaining a ton of respect.
 - Linux gaming is thriving despite NVIDIA’s BS—Steam Deck, Proton, and Vulkan proving we don’t need proprietary garbage.

-Now?
-Linux **runs the entire internet, Android, and supercomputers.** Git is **used by every dev, even Microsoft.**

-The corporations he flipped off?
-They either died or **secretly rely on his work now.**

 ## The Tech Revolution Spirit